MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 # Data types in Power Query

-A data type in Power Query is a value that classifies other values.
-A value that is classified by a data type is said to ***conform*** to that data type.
+Data types in Power Query are used to classify the type of content to have a more structured data set.

 The data type of a column is displayed on the left-hand side of the column header with an icon image that symbolizes the data type: